 About tax documents

 All of the 1099 forms you will need from Robinhood will be ready starting mid-February.
-You may receive more than one 1099 if you made trades through Robinhood Securities and Robinhood Crypto throughout the year.
+You may receive more than one 1099 if you had any reportable income or trades at both Robinhood Securities and Robinhood Crypto throughout the year.

 Tap here to access your 1099 in your mobile app, or follow these steps: